nickbalestra/nickbalestra.github.io/_drafts/observables-pt2.md

 const observableHelloWorld = new Observable(helloWorldProducer)
 {% endhighlight %}

-Wouldn't be nice if we could have an easier and quicker way to create Observables that will emit a stream of predefined values,without us having to worry about signalign completion and having to handle errors?
+Wouldn't be nice if we could have an easier and quicker way to create such an Observable ?

 ### Say hello to Observable.of()

 As per the tc39 proposal, the signature for [Observbale.of](https://tc39.github.io/proposal-observable/#observable-of) will accept a list of items, returning a properly configured observable which will start emitting those value in sequence as soon as we subscribe to it.

-The implementation of the Observable.of method will rely on the constructor we already wrote earlier hiding away some complexity in order to:
+Our implementation of the Observable.of method will rely on the constructor we already wrote earlier, and will allow us to hide away some complexity in order to:

 **1 create a producer** (a subscriber function) in charge to: